Regenleif's Guide to Druiding

 Focus: Increases your maximum energy by 6.25 per point

 Vitality: Increases your maximum health by 6.25 per point

-To realign your stats, use a "Book of Rebirth" (purchasable with Platinum, Bounty Tokens -- from completing bounty quests, or some quests)
+To realign your stats, use a "Book of Rebirth" (purchasable with Platinum, Bounty Tokens, or some quests)

 Attack: affects the likelihood of landing an auto attack